Creates a verification session with the data specified in the request body

 Array of objects listing the type of consent given.

-Optional, should be only included for solutions/products that require consent (e.g., MX INE Biometric Database or Indian Aadhaar Database Verification).
+Optional, should be only included for solutions/products that require consent (e.g., MX INE Biometric Database or Metadata Database Verification).

 Indicates the feature for which the consent is given.